 Number 8 is also a solid hole.
 A canyon plays along the left side of this reasonably uphill long par 4.
 It is a typical risk-reward hole where you must determine how much of the canyon you want to take off to leave yourself a shorter shot.
 A consistent offshore wind understandably could push this ball left into the gully.

 Encinitas Ranch is a top-rated course; It is a muni and very playable, so don’t expect any fast rounds out here.
 For big hitters, the course can feel pretty pedestrian.
 The greens were a knock on the course, extremely hard in some places, and very inconsistent overall, with lots of unfixed ball marks.

-The rate to walk at twilight was 34 dollars.
+The rate to walk at twilight was $34.
 The views and setting make it well worth it, but the rates can get pretty high for visitors making playing here a questionable decision.
-This is a course I recommend to people coming to San Diego.
-They don’t necessarily want to pay Torrey prices or are looking for something less intimidating but still can get an authentic Southern California golf experience with an ocean backdrop.
+This is a course I recommend to people coming to San Diego who doesn’t necessarily want to pay Torrey prices or are looking for something less intimidating but still can get an authentic Southern California golf experience.